What Are The Best Seats to Book When Flying With Children?

 Their own seat

 Paying for your child under two to have their own seat is an excellent option if you can afford it.
-Children under 2 are allowed to sit on parents’ laps rather than having to pay for a separate ticket and seat.
+Children under two are allowed to sit on parents’ laps rather than having to pay for a separate ticket and seat.

 Your seat on your lap